Asochka/42_Libft/README.md

 # 42_Libft
-First school42 project - make your own library
+First school42 project - make your own library.

 To see subject open libft.pdf